Nonsplit conics in the reduction of an arithmetic curve

 Assume now that $C$ is regular and contains a point of odd degree over $K$.
 By \cite[Corollary 18.5]{EKM} this implies that $C$ has a $K$-rational point.
 If $C$ is smooth over $K$, then we conclude that $C$ is isomorphic to $\mathbb{P}^1_K$.
 Suppose now that $C$ is not smooth over $K$.
 Then $\car(K) =2$ and, since $C$ is regular and has a $K$-rational point, we get that $C$ is given up to isomorphism by an equation $X^2 + a Y^2 =Z^2$ for some $a \in \mg K \setminus \sq K$.
 It follows that $C$ is isomorphic to $\mathbb{P}^1_{L}$ for $L=K(\sqrt{a})$. \end{proof}

-\begin{lem} Let $F/K$ be an algebraic function field such that $K$ is relatively separably closed in $F$.
+\begin{lem} Let $F/K$ be a function field in one variable such that $K$ is relatively separably closed in $F$.
 Let ${F_\alg}$ be an algebraic closure of $F$.
 There exists a finite purely inseparable extension $K'/K$ in ${F_\alg}$ such that the compositum $FK'$ in ${F_\alg}$ is the function field of a geometrically connected smooth projective curve over~$K'$. \end{lem} \begin{proof} Let $K_{{\per}}$ be the maximal purely inseparable algebraic extension of $K$ inside ${F_\sep}$.
-Then $K_{{\per}}$ is perfect and $FK_{\per}$ is an algebraic function field over $K_{{\per}}$.
+Then $K_{{\per}}$ is perfect and $FK_{\per}/K_{\per}$ is a function field in one variable.
 Since $K_{\per}/K$ is purely inseparable, so is $FK_{\per}/F$.
 It follows that $K$ is relatively separably closed in $FK_{\per}$.
 Hence $K_{\per}$ is relatively algebraically closed in $FK_{\per}$.

 By \cite[Proposition~7.3.13]{Liu}, $FK_{\per}$ is the function field of a normal projective curve $C'$ over $K_{\per}$.
 Then $C'$ is regular, and as $K_{\per}$ is perfect, $C'$ is smooth over $K_{\per}$, by \cite[Corollary 4.3.30]{Liu}.
 Moreover, since $K_{\per}$ is relatively algebraically closed in $FK_{\per}$, we have that $C'$ is geometrically integral, by \cite[Corollary 3.2.14]{Liu}.